r0mdau/fradoos/README.md

 - [Doctrine ORM](https://www.doctrine-project.org)
 - [PHPunit](https://phpunit.de/) tests.

 This demo project is under development.
 See todolist below.
+I mention commits in front of todo items to see the minimum diff of code to produce to make it working.

 ## Quickstart